Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 In addition to the cost implications, we must be mindful at all times that the Posit Workbench environment is a shared resource with finite capacity, and as such, we each have a responsibility to ensure our code is as optimsed and efficient as possible, using the environment correctly and appropriately, and thus ensuring that we all benefit from this resource equally.

+## Best practice

+The best practice described here focusses solely on the aspects of Posit Workbench functionality that are made available by or are impacted by the deployment on Kubernetes.

+### Requesting a session of a certain size